korzhcom-content/easyquery.net-docs-astro/src/content/docs/getting-started/asp-net-core/aspnet-core-vue.md

 }
 ```

-The code  above performs two tasks:
-* The first line registers EasyQuery services in the dependency injection container.
-* The second one specifies the default EasyQuery manager which is the main "engine" that covers the most of EasyQuery functions:  saving and loading of the models and queries, SQL generation, data retriving and exporting, etc. Currently there are two possible options: `EasyQueryManagerSql` and `EasyQueryManagerLinq`.
+In addition to registering EasyQuery services in DI we have set the default EasyQuery manager (the main "engine" which will process all client-side requests).
+Currently there are two possible options: `EasyQueryManagerSql` and `EasyQueryManagerLinq`.

-Finally, we need to set up the middleware which will handle HTTP requests from the client-side, pass them to the manager, takes the result and prepare it for sending back to the client.
+After that we need to set up the middleware which will handle HTTP requests from the client-side, pass them to manager, take the result and prepare it for sending back to the client.
 To avoid any conflicts with MVC or SPA handlers we put EasyQuery middleware before them:

 ```